Deep dive

 The metrics your in-house legal team should focus on largely depend on your organization's strategic priorities, your team's current challenges, and industry-specific risks.
 Here are some sample metrics to consider.

 • Legal request volume: Measure the number of legal requests received within a specific timeframe.
-This not only demonstrates the legal team’s ability to handle fluctuations in workload but also facilitates the effective allocation of resources and prioritization based on the urgency and strategic value of tasks.
+This demonstrates the legal team’s ability to handle workload fluctuations and facilitates the effective allocation of resources and prioritization based on the urgency and strategic value of tasks.

 • Average time spent per legal request stage: Understanding the distribution of time spent across various stages of the legal request process (e.g., legal review, finance review, procurement review, and deal desk review) helps identify bottlenecks that may be slowing down deal closures and highlights potential areas for process optimization.